 Bottom line: drink good coffee and use a milk alternative if you’re sensitive.

-If you have celiac or gluten sensitivity, it may pay dividends to explore a lifestyle where you are careful to avoid foods with trace amounts of gluten as well as some of the foods that are cross reactive when you notice issues.
+If you have celiac disease or gluten sensitivity, it may pay dividends to explore a lifestyle where you are careful to avoid foods with trace amounts of gluten as well as some of the foods that are cross reactive when you notice issues.

 Everyone will have to experiment for themselves.